RRZE-Webteam/rrze-wp/README.md

 ### Plugin

 The purpose of this PHP library is to streamline the handling of files and directories within WordPress plugins.
-It offers methods to access various details about the plugin, including its file path, basename, directory, URL, version, and slug.
+It offers methods to access various details about the plugin, including its file path, basename, directory, URL, slug, name, version, required WP version and required PHP version.

 [Read more](src/Plugin/README.md)